nodirmcsd/WordNinjaSharp/README.md

 This project is C#.Net version of https://github.com/keredson/wordninja

-I always use this library for slicing damaged bigdata data (ML, Text Classification).
+Use this library for slicing damaged data, etc.

 Usage